Tfloow/Educative/Machine_learning/Chapter/Data_Manipulation.md

 #       [5, 6],
 #       [8, 9]])
 ```
 We can use `argmin()` to find the minimum in an array.
 We can specify the axis thanks to the argument `axis=`.
-Each number represent the dimension. (eg: 0 equals to the colums, 1 to the rows, ...)
+Each number represent the dimension. (eg: 0 equals to the columns, 1 to the rows, ...)

 ### Filtering Data
 If we have an array we can compare it like this `print(arr == 1)` and it will print us an array with boolean value.
 We also can use `~` for the negation.
 We can find `NaN` by printing `print(np.isnan(arr))` to show the `NaN` location.